moneybutton/yours-channels/docs/upgradable-lightning-now.md

 **Proof** There are two ways that this can play out: either the two parties decide to cooperate or not.
 We will see that under the assumptions they will cooperate.
 To see why, we have to look at what happens if they don't.

 In this case eventually one party will broadcast the HTLC transaction to the blockchain and someone spends it.
 If Receiver does, then he reveals his secret while doing so.
 If Receiver does not spend, then Sender will be able to spend output after 29 days to refund himself (these two cases are exactly what is enforced by the output of the Setup transaction).
-In both cases the condition of the Theorem is maintainted.
+In both cases the condition of the Theorem is maintained.

 The outcome of not cooperating is not bad for either party, no-one has lost any money.
 However, it's not awesome either.
 After all, they are effectively closing the channel when they broadcast the HTLC transaction.
 All else being equal, they prefer to keep the channel open.